 Have you ever wondered whether someone whom would be really great to meet is sitting three chairs away from you during a session or lunch?
 Well, you’ll never find out at a typical conference, and you won’t get to meet them.

-Think about all that time spent talking to people you bump into with whom you have little in common.
+In addition, think about all that time spent talking to people with whom you have little in common.
 You’re searching for useful connections, solutions to professional challenges — but the conference provides no support for discovering and connecting with the most important resources in the room: the other interesting participants with the background and answers you want and need.

 It doesn’t have to be this way.
 Here’s what I do that greatly improves the conference for everyone.